Technigo/project-express-api/README.md

 # Project Express API

+## Overview

-To make a server with express.js and create different routes
+The task was to create a server with express.js with different routes.

 ## View it live